 - Spraying water: Although you can try dislodging them with a hose, to be honest, it doesn’t always seem to work.
 Aphids can hide in all sorts of places.

-- Ladybugs!
+Ladybugs!
 This method is a form of natural pest control by attracting beneficial insects that eat the pests you are trying to get rid of.
-In this case ladybugs eat the aphids.
+In this case, ladybugs eat and kill aphids.
 Below I go into details on why ladybugs are great and how to attract them naturally (you won’t be able to buy them anymore with the ongoing California drought).